amjadcp/SHN-Notion-API/README.md

 # Notion Bot

-Create notion pages inside discord.

 ![logo](previews/logo.png)

+A Simple Notion Bot that creates notion pages inside discord.

+## About the project

+* It helps to create notion pages randomly from the discord server itself
+* Helpful during discussions to save major decisions into a database
+* Makes event management easier

 ## How to setup